3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 Secure Boot Tool has support for signing loader binary, but it is disabled when program starts.
 I had to dig through RockChip documentation to find out how to enable it.
-Hint: press CTRL+R+K.
+Hint: press <kbd>Ctrl</kbd>+<kbd>r</kbd>+<kbd>k</kbd>.

 ![Secure Boot Tool](/img/rk_secure_boot_tool.png)

-Signing with Secure Boot Tool produced binary with a correct header.
-I can load it into eFUSE Tool also.
+Signing with Secure Boot Tool produced binary with a correct header that eFUSE Tool understands.
 Note that even though eFUSE Tool cannot load binaries built by `rk_sign_tool`, `rkdeveloptool` works with them just fine.

 ## Burning eFUSE

-This was the most dangerous part as I had only try.
-At that time, I didn't know how eFUSE Tool operates (as there is no documentation) - it burns only public key extracted from binary, or burns key and flashes binary onto eMMC?
+This was the most dangerous part as I had only one try.
+At that time, I didn't know how eFUSE Tool operates (as there is no documentation) - it burns only public key extracted from binary, or burns the key and flashes binary onto eMMC?
 What will happen if I get stuck with loader flashed onto eMMC but no U-Boot to load?
 Does this tool work at all?
 Will it burn the correct key or some random trash?
 If fusing succeeds, will be MaskROM mode still available?

-RockChip always boots from SPI first, then eMMC, then SD card.
-There is no way to alter boot order on these SoCs.
-The only way to recover from freezing boot is to prevent BootROM from loading bootloader; this is usually done by shorting eMMC clock to ground - BootROM is not able to load anything, so it enters MaskROM mode.
+RockChip always boots from SPI first, then eMMC, SD card, and finally MaskROM.
+There is no way to alter the boot order, so the only way to recover (get back into MaskROM) from freezing boot is to prevent BootROM from loading bootloader by shorting the eMMC clock to the ground.

 Firefly wiki has a page about
 [entering MaskROM](https://wiki.t-firefly.com/en/Firefly-RK3288/maskrom_mode.html),
 with photos showing where eMMC clock is exposed, but the problem is that this does not match my board.

-This is how the top part of my board looks like, there are no test points here.
+This is how the top part of my board looks like - no test points here.

 ![Firefly RK3288 Front](/img/firefly_rk3288_front.jpg)

-This is how bottom looks like, still differs from board image posted on wiki.
+The bottom side still differs from the board image posted on wiki.

 ![Firefly RK3288 Back](/img/firefly_rk3288_back.jpg)